CCExtractor/ultimate_alarm_clock/README.md

 ## Contributing

 Help is always appreciated, whether it comes in the form of feature requests or suggestions, code improvements, refactoring, or performance enhancements.
 The more is done, the better it gets.
-If you find any bug(s), consider opening an [issue] (https://github.com/CCExtractor/ultimate_alarm_clock/issues/new).
+If you find any bug(s), consider opening an [issue](https://github.com/CCExtractor/ultimate_alarm_clock/issues/new).
 Please make sure you specify the commit type while opening pull requests:

 ```